po-boisvert/Election_Analysis/README.md

 ### Candidate conclusion

-By having only three counties and three candidates, the distribution give us aa clear outpout on the votes.
+By having only three counties and three candidates, the distribution give us a clear outpout on the votes.
 The figure 1 let us know the winner which is:

 - Diana DeGette received 73.8% of vote and 272,892 number of votes.